-Camp Perry has six separate program areas that are run by knowledgeable and energetic staff.
+Camp Perry has seven separate program areas that are run by knowledgeable and energetic staff.
 Five of these areas focus on essential scout skills and merit badges.
+One is our new ATV and BMX program with dedicated trails.
 The other area is home to the "Camp Perry Pioneers" (CP^2) program.

-Camp Perry Pioneers is a program that targets younger scouts and provides them the opportunity to earn rank requirements for Scout through First Class, along with First Aid and Swimming Merit Badges.

-More information on this program area can be found on page 24 of this Leader's Guide.
+Camp Perry Pioneers is a program that targets younger scouts and provides them the opportunity to learn rank requirement skills for Scout through First Class, along with First Aid and Swimming Merit Badges.
+More information on this program area can be found on page 26 of this Leader's Guide.